xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 If you just like to use Stage Shift for X Y positioning, you can do it if your stage error is small, and your hole distance is not too small.

-Here I came up a script to using stage shift and hole centering feature.
+Here I came up a script to use stage shift and hole centering feature.
 The key for this one is that in case stage drifted a way after long period of time or interrupted by cooling etc., we can first "correct" the coordinates of the holes.
 Hopefully, this makes it less likely to